enriquebruno12/vaccine_prediction_ml_project/README.md

 ---

-## Future Improvements
+## 🚀 Future Improvements

-Possible next steps for improving this project include:
+Possible next steps include:

 - threshold tuning instead of a fixed `0.5` cutoff
 - class weighting for the H1N1 target
 - probability calibration
 - feature selection
-- comparison against other machine learning models
+- comparison with stronger models
 - deployment as a simple API or Streamlit app

 ---

-## What This Project Demonstrates
+## 💼 What This Project Demonstrates

 This repository highlights my ability to:

+- build an end-to-end machine learning workflow
-- work with structured tabular datasets
+- work with structured tabular data
-- perform end-to-end machine learning preprocessing
+- perform preprocessing for mixed data types
-- build and evaluate classification models
+- apply Logistic Regression in a classification setting
-- use GridSearchCV for hyperparameter tuning
+- tune models with GridSearchCV
-- interpret validation and test performance critically
+- evaluate generalisation across validation and test sets
-- organise a machine learning workflow in a clear and reproducible way
+- communicate results clearly through charts and metrics

 ---

-## Author
+## 👤 Author

 **Enrique Soares**